foundry-rs/book/src/forge/deploying.md

 ## Verifying a pre-existing contract

-It is recommended to use the `--verify` flag with `forge create` to automatically verify the contract on Etherscan after a deployment.
+It is recommended to use the `--verify` flag with `forge create` to automatically verify the contract on explorer after a deployment.
-Note that [`ETHERSCAN_API_KEY`](../reference/config/etherscan.md#etherscan_api_key) must be set.
+Note that for Etherscan [`ETHERSCAN_API_KEY`](../reference/config/etherscan.md#etherscan_api_key) must be set.

 If you are verifying an already deployed contract, read on.

-You can verify a contract on Etherscan with the [`forge verify-contract`](../reference/forge/forge-verify-contract.md) command.
+You can verify a contract on Etherscan, Sourcify or Blockscout with the [`forge verify-contract`](../reference/forge/forge-verify-contract.md) command.

 You must provide:
 - the contract address